 Market risks relating to the Company's operations result primarily from changes in interest rates and changes in foreign currency exchange rates.
 The Company is exposed to market risk related to changes in interest rates and selectively uses derivative financial instruments, including forward contracts and swaps, to manage these risks.
+During the second quarter of 2015, the Company entered into several forward contracts to purchase Euros to hedge the foreign currency risk related to Euro denominated inventory payments.
 All derivative instruments are reported on the balance sheet at fair value.
-In June 2014, the Company entered into a forward contract to sell 10.9 million Euros (US\$14.7 million) on November 3, 2014 to hedge the foreign currency risk related to an intercompany transaction.
-Gains and losses on foreign currency derivatives are reported in other expenses (income), net, on the Company's Consolidated Statements of Operations.
+The derivative instruments are designated as cash flow hedges and the gain or loss on the derivative is deferred in accumulated other comprehensive income until recognized in earnings with the underlying hedged item.

 The Company has determined that the market risk related to interest rates with respect to its variable debt is not material.
-The Company estimates that if market interest rates averaged one percentage point higher, the effect would have been less than 2% of net earnings for the year ended September 30, 2014.
-The following is a summary of the notional transaction amounts and fair values for the Company's outstanding derivative financial instruments as of September 30, 2014.
+The Company estimates that if market interest rates averaged one percentage point higher, the effect would have been less than 2% of net earnings for the year ended September 30, 2015.
+The following is a summary of the notional transaction amounts and fair values for the Company's outstanding derivative financial instruments as of September 30, 2015.

-Notional

-Amount Fair Value
+Notional Amount Fair Value

 (In thousands) (Euros) (US\$)

-Forward contract 10.891 927
+Forward contracts 1,289 (94)

 The Company is also subject to foreign currency exchange rate risk inherent in its sales commitments, anticipated sales, anticipated purchases and assets and liabilities denominated in currencies other than the U.S. dollar.
 The foreign currency most significant to the Company's operations is the Euro.
-Net sales to customers outside of the United States were \$157.1 million, \$153.7 million, and \$162.1 million in 2014, 2013 and 2012, respectively.
+Net sales to customers outside of the United States were \$151.8 million, \$157.1 million, and \$153.7 million in 2015, 2014 and 2013, respectively.
 The Company occasionally hedges certain foreign currency commitments by purchasing foreign currency forward contracts.
-The Company does not have material foreign currency market risk (e.g. net foreign currency transaction gain/loss was less than 2% of net earnings for fiscal years 2014, 2013 and 2012).
+The Company does not have material foreign currency market risk (e.g. net foreign currency transaction gain/loss was less than 2% of net earnings for 2015, 2014 and 2013).